dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

 Note: this demo focuses on **forwarding behavior** (and the cost of learning "who is subscribed") on a fixed underlay graph.
 The actual **FanoutTree overlay protocol** (join + admission + repair) is what Demo 2 visualizes.

 We skip expensive crypto verification in the demo harness so you can run hundreds or thousands of nodes locally, including in the browser.
+This is a measurement convenience, not a production security recommendation.

 How to use it:
 1. Click a node to pick the **writer** (it turns red).